 top of page

-Harpist, Isabel Cardenes is known for her sensitive musicianship and unique self expression.
-She is passionate about using music for healing and social change, and frequently performs as a citizen artist in non-traditional settings.
+Harpist Isabel Cardenes, born and raised in Pittsburgh, is known for her sensitive musicianship and expressive style.
+She is passionate about using music as a tool for healing and social change, and is a frequent performer in both traditional venues and community-based settings.

 bottom of page